 Marti Tirinnanzi is an expert in financial risk management and hedging strategies using derivatives and swaps contracts.
-She is skilled at helping market-users understand and navigate new financial regulations related to Title VII of the Dodd-Frank Act.
-In financial reporting policy circles and in Washington, DC, she is credited for her work for better transparency for derivatives pricing and financial reporting.
+She is skilled at helping market-users understand and navigate financial regulations related to Title VII of the Dodd-Frank Act.
+In financial reporting policy circles and in Washington, DC, she is credited for her work for better transparency for derivatives pricing, risk management, and financial reporting.

 Tirinnanzi earned her Master's degree from The Johns Hopkins University, and Bachelor's degree in liberal arts from the College of Notre Dame of Maryland.